sciencedelicmetatech/recallspection/README.md

-I can see exactly what's broken.
-Here are the specific structural bugs:

-What's Broken

-# Bug Effect
 1 <div align="center"> opens near the top and never closes Everything is centered and formatting breaks 2 The ```text block after "Core Architecture" never closes "What is Recallspection?", "Why 2026", "Key Features" — all rendered as monospace code
 3 There's an orphan ``` at the very end GitHub gets confused; rest of file may render as code